 The other major upgrade at the time was the optical image stabilization – available on the iPhone 6’s big brother, the iPhone 6 Plus.
 Even there, Apple is restricting its use to low-light conditions and stills.
-It isn’t used in video mode, presumably to save on battery life.
+It isn’t used in video mode, presumably to save battery life.

 Its digital image stabilization remains excellent and produces smooth, shake-free videos.
 The only difference is that the iPhone 6’s improved processing engine tends to apply less aggressive noise-reduction settings, leading to slightly grainier but more detailed photos in low light.

 The front-facing camera, or “selfie” camera as we’re encouraged to label it these days, also had a small improvement.
 Although resolution remains the same at 1.2 megapixels, the aperture is a wide f/2.2, which lets in “81% more light,” and there’s also a burst mode to help capture your best side.

 It produces more detailed, cleaner self-portraits in low light, but in brighter conditions, you’ll struggle to tell the difference between the iPhone 6 and the 5s.